basa-casa/admin-hugo/README.md

   - import: file netlifycms_config
     type: import
 ```
-The file imported into the collection has the following configuration
+The file imported into the collection controls the base config file, using the fields from the CMS folder collection you used to create it.
 ```yaml
 label: CMS Configuration
 type: file